logictester/cisco/source/index.rst

 .. image:: _images/asdm_cert_installed.png

 10. Import or create a new Cisco ASA Identity Certificate.
-Eneter a **Trustpoint Name** and select to import a PFX or generate a self-signed certificate
+Enter a **Trustpoint Name** and select to import a PFX or generate a self-signed certificate

 .. thumbnail:: _images/asdm_idp_cert.png